anasmi/lut-mobile-course/LearningDiary.md

 25.01.2022 & 26.01.2022 &28.01.2022

 I started to set-up environment by watching the first introduction video.
-Video is a bit outdated as it still uses Java as a default language, while Kotlin is a preffered default option language.
+Video is a bit outdated as it uses Java as a default language choice and Kotlin is a default language for Android development right now.
-I've decided to use Kotlin in this course, as I would like to learn it and this seems like a good opportunity.
+Therefore, I've decided to use Kotlin in this course, as I would like to learn it and this seems like a good opportunity.

 Android version I am using is the oldest available - 32, so it doesn't match the video's version, but I guess it's fine.